 - Weights & Measures The metric system is used.

 In general, travelling around Botswana poses no particular difficulties for women travellers.
 For the most part, men are polite and respectful, and women can often meet and communicate with local men without their intentions necessarily being misconstrued.
-However, unaccompanied women should be cautious in nightclubs or bars, as generally most instances of hassle tend to be the advances of men who have had one too many drinks.
+However, solo women travelers should be cautious in nightclubs or bars, as generally most instances of hassle tend to be the advances of men who have had one too many drinks.

 There are few opportunities for getting work in Botswana and those that do exist – such as working in a lodge or hotel, or as a tour guide – must be arranged through a company well in advance of your visit to the country.